-Prepaid tuition plans (sometimes called guaranteed savings plans) are currently offered in 11 states and allow for the pre-purchase of tuition based in part on today's prices and then benefits are paid out at the future cost when the beneficiary is in college.
+Prepaid tuition plans (sometimes called guaranteed savings plans) are currently offered by 12 states and 1 not-for-profit organization and allow for the pre-purchase of tuition based in part on today's prices and then benefits are paid out at the future cost when the beneficiary is in college.
 As tuition increases from year-to-year, so does the benefit you receive from your prepaid tuition plan.
 Prepaid tuition plans are an attractive option for those who don't want to directly bear the risks of investment markets and desire a certain level of security, although they are typically designed to cover tuition and mandatory fees and not other college expenses (such as room and board).
 Some prepaid tuition plans are also backed by state legislation or even the full faith and credit of their state.

 Most savings plans offer investment options that provide families with a guaranteed rate of return or guarantee of principal, along with various other investment options.
-Also, thirteen states currently offer FDIC or NCUA-insured investment options for those families who choose to minimize investment risk.
+Additionally, some savings plans offer FDIC or NCUA-insured investment options for those families who choose to minimize investment risk.